MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/4-understand-results-test.md

 ### Testing with training data

-As mentioned in the overfitting example, if you test with the same data you trained with, its going to look like it is performing well but when you deploy the model to production it will most likely do poorly.
+As mentioned in the overfitting example, if you test with the same data you trained with, it's going to look like it is performing well but when you deploy the model to production it will most likely do poorly.

 ### Bad data